HVAC Contractors: 6 Ways to Beat the Competition

-Most homeowners are not aware that common comfort problems can be corrected with zoning as it is not a commonly offered solution.
+Most homeowners are not aware that common comfort problems can be corrected with zoning.
 Survey your customer by asking them about too hot or too cold spots or other discomforts they experience with their HVAC system.

 3. Don’t forget the bonus rooms

 Poorly designed or insufficient duct work can be a common cause of uncomfortable spaces, like bonus rooms.
-In most cases, when the duct work is not fixable, zoning can overcome the design issues and improve airflow to troublesome areas.
+When the duct work is not fixable, zoning can often overcome the design issues and improve airflow to troublesome areas.

 Bonus rooms are a common site of insufficient duct work as they are added to the original floor plan after the home was built and placed above unconditioned spaces like a garage.
 Furthermore, the duct work run to the room is usually less than what is needed and typically farthest away from the equipment.
 This makes it a seemingly impossible comfortable challenge.